-This recipe was inspired by a trip to Hawaii and is welcome at any time of year.
+This Kalua Pork with Roasted Cabbage and Sweet Potatoes recipe was inspired by a trip to Hawaii and is welcome at any time of year.
 On more than one occasion while visiting the Islands, we enjoyed Kalua Pork with Cabbage, a traditional Hawaiian dish oftentimes served at luaus.
 Instead of slow-roasting a whole pig, this recipe calls for pork shoulder seasoned very simply.

-Sweet potatoes stand in for white rice, providing all sorts of vitamins and minerals.
+Sweet potatoes, an island staple, stand in for white rice, providing all sorts of vitamins and minerals.
 Roasting the cabbage and sweet potatoes brings out their sweetness, pairing nicely with the slow-cooked pork.
-Depending on your preference, the pork can be prepared in the oven or a slow cooker.
+Depending on your preference, the pork can be prepared in the oven or in a slow cooker.

 Serve with a tropical fruit salad on the side and savor your Hawaiian experience!

 Makes: 4 – 5 servings

 1 1/2 teaspoons sea salt

 1/4 teaspoon ground black pepper

 2 large cloves garlic, sliced into about 7 – 8 pieces